Marker Logo

 this page online

-these topic lists: DisastersEnvironment.
+Topics.
+This historical marker is listed in these topic lists: DisastersEnvironment.
 A significant historical date for this entry is September 1, 1894.

 Location.
 46° 1.244′ N, 92° 56.406′ W. Marker is in Hinckley, Minnesota, in Pine County.
-Marker is on St. Croix Scenic Byway, on the right when traveling north.
+It is on St. Croix Scenic Byway, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Hinckley MN 55037, United States of America.
 Touch for directions.

 The Hinckley Fire Marker image.
 Click for full size.

-Photographed By Liz Koele, November 10, 2021
+Photographed by Liz Koele, November 10, 2021

 2. The Hinckley Fire Marker

 Credits.
 This page was last revised on September 29, 2022.
 It was originally submitted on September 29, 2022, by Liz Koele of St. Paul, Minnesota.
-This page has been viewed 218 times since then and 54 times this year.
+This page has been viewed 634 times since then and 47 times this year.
 Photos: 1, 2. submitted on September 29, 2022, by Liz Koele of St. Paul, Minnesota. • J. Makali Bruton was the editor who published this page.

 m=206871